-As its Editorial Director, I was tasked with developing a brand identity for the subscription platform itself, which would enable Drip to cross-promote labels by tapping into its current community to increase conversion across the board.
+As its Editorial Director, I was tasked with developing an identity for the subscription platform itself, which would enable Drip to cross-promote labels by tapping into its current community to increase conversion across the board.
 I created a blog with original content that often included feature interviews with the labels' founders or its highlighted artists.

 UX practices were implemented by sending out surveys to gather quantitative info on users, and results were paired with analytics data to A/B test our newsletters to increase open and click through rates.